Command Reference

 Description

-Shows only commands that are tracked in the ccmd-lock.yaml file and have entries in the .claude/commands/ directory.
+Shows commands and plugins tracked in the ccmd-lock.yaml file.
+Commands must have entries in .claude/commands/ and plugins in .claude/plugins/.

 Options